eelx001/alx-higher_level_programming/0x03-python-data_structures/README.md

 ````

 ## lists.h
-  * Contains the prototypes of functions used for this task.
+Contains the `prototypes` of functions used for this Task.